 In order to use these pins, the SW will need to reconfigure them to whatever function you need the pins to do.
 To keep power low, the HDMI framer should be put in a low power mode via the SW using the I2C0 interface.

 8.1.2 eMMC Pins

 The BeagleBone Black uses 10 pins to connect to the processor that also connect to the P8 expansion connector.
-These signals are listed below in Table 13.
+These signals are listed below in Table 16.
+The proper mode is MODE2.